Treatment Options Include Removal of Tumor, Surgery, Radiation Therapy, Chemotherapy and More

-Chemotherapeutic agents include doxorubicin, cisplatin, methotrexate, pemetrexed and various drug combinations.
+Chemotherapeutic agents include doxorubicin, cisplatin, methotrexate, pemetrexed, and various drug combinations.
 Side effects from chemotherapy depend upon the specific drugs, the dosage, and the length of treatment.
 Temporary side effects include nausea, vomiting, hair loss, and fatigue.
-The physician may prescribe medication to reduce the nausea and vomiting.
+The physician may prescribe medication to reduce nausea and vomiting.

 Pemetrexed (Alimta®) combined with a standard platinum compound, cisplatin, was approved to treat pleural mesothelioma in 2004.
 Pemetrexed attacks cancer cells by inhibiting the synthesis of thymidine and purine, enzymes that are necessary for cell growth.
 Pemetrexed may prolong life and reduce pain, although it cannot cure mesothelioma.
 Doctors generally use the cisplatin/pemetrexed combination for patients whose mesothelioma is so far advanced that they are not candidates for surgery.

 Mesothelioma Treatment Includes Radiation

 Radiation Therapy (or “radiotherapy”) involves the localized use of high-dose radiation on pleural mesothelioma cancer cells.
 It works by destroying the mesothelioma cancer cells in the treated area.